ndxn/election-analysis/README.md

 ## Resources
 - Data Source: election_results.csv
-- Software: Python 3.6.1, Visual Studio Code, 1.38.1
+- Software: Python 3.7.6, Visual Studio Code, 1.45.1

 ## Summary
 The analysis of the election show that:
-There were "x" votes cast in the election.
+There were 369,711 votes cast in the election.
 The candidates were:
-Candidate 1
+Charles Casper Stockham
-Candidate 2
+Diana DeGette
-Candidate 3
+Raymon Anthony Doane

 The candidate results were:

-Candidate 1 received "x%" of the vote and "y" number of votes.
+Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
-Candidate 2 received "x%" of the vote and "y" number of votes.
+Diana DeGette received 73.8% of the vote and 272,892 votes.
-Candidate 3 received "x%" of the vote and "y" number of votes.
+Raymon Anthony Doane received 3.1% of the vote 11,606 votes.

 The winner of the election was:

-Candidate (1, 2, or 3), who received "x%" of the vote and “y" number of votes.
+Diana DeGette, who received 73.8% of the vote and 272,892 votes.

 ## Challenge Overview